 * You can Google < fundraising + PBS + idiocy > and find a raft of dismay over the ill-conceived but long standing and seemingly perpetual practice --of interrupting and holding PBS' quality programming ransom, perhaps for two weeks on end, perhaps 3 times per year.
-(I've read that affiliate stations might have the latitude running their begathons for up to 60 days out of the year!)
+(I've read that affiliate stations might have the latitude to run their begathons for up to 60 days out of the year!)

-* The fundraising portions we're supposed to endure might themselves be prerecorded (hell: station and network staff have better things to do with their time).
-The alternate programing which keeps getting interrupted is often a marathon length infomercial --perhaps for self improvement books or a pricey seminar, frequently interrupted with ungodly unctuous pledge nagging included.
+* The fundraising portions we're supposed to endure might themselves be prerecorded.
+(Hell: station and network staff have better things to do with their time.)
+The alternate programing which keeps getting interrupted is sometimes a marathon length infomercial --perhaps for self improvement books or a pricey seminar, with the unctuous pledge nagging included.

+I stopped sending in donations.
+It seemed useless to do so, but I'm not urging an anti-donation campaign.
+It's just my choice.
 Realistically, public broadcasting is addicted to empire building.
-If many of us withheld our support, they'd surely refuse to live with that and get ever more indebted to corporate sponsors and the Koch brothers.
+If current private donors withheld their support, PBS would surely refuse to live with that and get ever more indebted to corporate sponsors and the Koch brothers.

-all the money came from.
+donations were spent and where all the money came from.
 Such matters seem

 This page is simply a bit of sympathy and hand-holding --for others who feel the same way.
 I don't know how to fix the situation.